AnonymousCoCoNat/CoCoNat/README.md

 ```

 `tune` searches only the validation split.
 Its selected `(kappa, delta)` is then used on
 test.
-Each invocation creates a new timestamped run directory, so prior measurements are
-never overwritten.
 To execute all eight dataset configurations sequentially:

 ```bash
 coconat matrix \